-Templates are available on the CMS Graduate Programs Forms webpage.
+Templates are available on the CMS Graduate Programs Forms website.

-- Provide a copy of your defense announcement to the Academic Affairs office.
-The Academic Affairs office will post your defense announcement on the bulletin board outside of MSL 210C, send a copy to the Office of Graduate Studies in Tampa, and will also send an email notice to users@marine.usf.edu announcing your defense. - You are responsible for posting your defense announcement around our buildings at least 2 days prior to the defense in at least 6 public locations (for example 3 in KRC and 3 in MSL).
+- □ Provide a copy of your defense announcement to the Academic Affairs office.
+The Academic Affairs office will post your defense announcement on the bulletin board outside of MSL 210C, send a copy to the Office of Graduate Studies in Tampa, and will also send an email notice to users@marine.usf.edu announcing your defense. - ☐ You are responsible for posting your defense announcement around our buildings at least 1 week prior to the defense in at least 6 public locations (for example 3 in KRC and 3 in MSL).
 Additionally you can email the announcement to any interested parties.
+The Academic Affairs Office will email the announcement to the CMS community.